brotchie/py2vba/README.rst

 Example
 =======
-py2vba can currently handle a variety of Python to VBA translation.
+py2vba handles a variety of Python constructs.
 The following Python code is converted to a collection of VBA modules::

     from py2vba.convert import vbmeta